Harry Abotomey

 In 1909 he was one of several new buyers who arrived at the Ridge, along with Percy Marks and Ernie Sherman.
 Letters to the Walgett Spectator that year showed his support for the Lightning Ridge field, responding to negative views from those at White Cliffs.
 He continued to buy opal through 1910 and 1911, with a hut at Nettleton and later moving to Sydney.

 On 18 June 1912, at his home in Double Bay, Sydney, he died by suicide at the age of 36, an unfortunate end resulting from a gambling addiction.
-His death came as a shock to the opal community, where he was regarded as one of the major buyers of his time.
+His death came as a shock to the opal community.
+He is buried at Waverley Cemetery in Sydney.